 “Why This College?”
 Essay Guide

 Students often put a lot of effort into writing the common essay for their college admission, but supplemental essay, including the “Why This College?” essay, are often treated as an afterthought.
-However, a persuasively written “Why This College?” essay can have a crucial effect on the success of your college application, including situations when you compete with another applicant for a spot at your dream college.
+However, a persuasively written “Why This College?” essay can have a crucial effect on the success of you’re college application, including situations when you compete with another applicant for a spot at your dream college.

 In theory, the answer to the question “Why Us?” asked by a college seems pretty straightforward, but in reality students often make common mistakes by riddling their applications with clichés, overly emotional confessions, and pleas that are as likely to get you into the college you want as writing no “Why This College?” essay at all.